William Sterling Parsons: Project Alberta

 Parsons participated in the bombing of Hiroshima on 6 August 1945, flying on the Enola Gay as weaponeer and Senior Military Technical Observer.
 Shortly after takeoff, he clambered into the bomb bay and carefully carried out the procedure that he had rehearsed the night before.
-It was Parsons and not Tibbetts, the pilot, who was in charge of the mission.
+It was Parsons and not Tibbets, the pilot, who was in charge of the mission.
 He approved the choice of Hiroshima as the target, and gave the final approval for the bomb to be released.
 For his part in the mission, Parsons was awarded the Silver Star, and was promoted to the wartime rank of commodore on 10 August 1945.
 For his work on the Manhattan Project, he was awarded the Navy Distinguished Service Medal.

 Postwar career

 In November 1945, King created a new position of Deputy Chief of Naval Operations for Special Weapons, which was given to Vice Admiral Blandy.
 Parsons became Blandy's assistant.
-In turn, Parsons had two assistants of his own, Ashworth and Horacio Rivero, Jr. He also brought Greenbacker from Los Alamos to help set up the new office.
-Parsons was a strong supporter of research into the use of nuclear power for warship propulsion, but disagreed with Rear Admiral Harold G. Bowen, Sr., the head of the Office of Research and Inventions, who wanted the U.S. Navy to initiate its own nuclear project.
+In turn, Parsons had two assistants of his own, Ashworth and Horacio Rivero Jr. He also brought Greenbacker from Los Alamos to help set up the new office.
+Parsons was a strong supporter of research into the use of nuclear power for warship propulsion, but disagreed with Rear Admiral Harold G. Bowen Sr., the head of the Office of Research and Inventions, who wanted the US Navy to initiate its own nuclear project.
 Parsons felt that the Navy should work with the Manhattan Project, and arranged for Navy officers to be assigned to Oak Ridge.
 The most senior of them was his former classmate Rickover, who became assistant director there.
 They immersed themselves in the study of nuclear energy, laying the foundations for a nuclear-powered navy.